Jorge Barrios (footballer)

 Jorge Wálter Barrios Balestrasse (born 24 January 1961) is a retired football midfielder from Uruguay, who was nicknamed "Chifle" during his professional career.
 Having made his official debut on July 18, 1980 against Peru (0-0), Barrios obtained a total number of 60 international caps for the Uruguay national football team.

 He was a Mundialito Winner at the 1980 Copa D'Oro, and he scored the first goal in the final game against Brazil (2-1) on 10 January 1981.

 He represented his native country at the 1986 FIFA World Cup, against West Germany, Scotland (as captain) and Argentina wearing the number eight jersey.

-Away of Uruguay, he made a significant career in Greece with Olympiakos for two years (1985-1987) and Levadiakos for four years (1987-1991).
+Away of Uruguay, he made a significant career in Greece with Olympiacos for two years (1985-1987) and Levadiakos for four years (1987-1991).

-After the end of his playing years Barrios became a manager and managed teams in Greece such as Doxa Dramas, Kavala FC, Ionikos and Niki Volos.
+After the end of his playing years Barrios became a manager and managed teams in Greece such as Doxa Drama, Kavala, Ionikos and Niki Volos.
 He also managed Olympiakos Nicosia of Cyprus.